Organoselenium chemistry: In organic synthesis

+Per Paulmier, elemental selenium and diphenyl diselenide are sufficient selenium sources to produce most selenium intermediates at laboratory scale.

+Regulations generally exclude their use in pharmaceutical manufacture.

 Contrary to theoretical productions, selenium stablizes geminal carbanions slightly less than the corresponding sulfur compounds.
 Moreover, selenium is so nucleophilic that alkyl halides preferentially alkylate the selenium in many selenoether anions, before the halide collapses the resulting ylide in a nucleophilic substitution.
 Nevertheless, propargylic selenoether anions alkylate without deselenation, and then oxidize to α-selenoenones.

 Heated 1selena-2,3diazoles decompose to the corresponding alkyne.

 Vinylic selenides

 Vinylic selenides are organoselenium compounds that play a role in organic synthesis, especially in the development of convenient stereoselective routes to functionalized alkenes.
 Although various methods are mentioned for the preparation of vinylic selenides, a more useful procedure has centered on the nucleophilic or electrophilic organoselenium addition to terminal or internal alkynes.
 For example, the nucleophilic addition of selenophenol to alkynes affords, preferentially, the Z-vinylic selenides after longer reaction times at room temperature.
 The reaction is faster at a high temperature; however, the mixture of Z- and E-vinylic selenides was obtained in an almost 1:1 ratio.
 On the other hand, the adducts depend on the nature of the substituents at the triple bond.
 Conversely, vinylic selenides can be prepared by palladium-catalyzed hydroselenation of alkynes to afford the Markovnikov adduct in good yields.
 There are some limitations associated with the methodologies to prepare vinylic selenides illustrated above; the procedures described employ diorganoyl diselenides or selenophenol as starting materials, which are volatile and unstable and have an unpleasant odor.
 Also, the preparation of these compounds is complex.